 I have been thinking about how to get alerts for the extinguished pilot light only a slightly shorter amount of time than I have been aware of the problem.
 But what's the best approach?
-I know some old-timers would immediately starting thinking about doing it with a couple of 555 timers and a handful of paper clips, but I am not that guy.
+I know some old-timers would immediately start thinking about doing it with a couple of 555 timers and a handful of paper clips.
+I am not that guy.

 I already have some sensors sprinkled around my house.
-Most of them are simple ESP8266 boards with an attached OLED display and a BME280 temperature/pressure/humidity sensor.
+Most of them are simple ESP8266 boards with an attached OLED display and a breakout board with an I2C interface to a BME280 temperature/pressure/humidity sensor.
 The attached OLED display shows those vitals when you are looking at the device, but I also relay the data to a Home Assistant server.

 I called that device the Water Bug and stuck it onto the side of my water heater while I contemplated how to do the rest of the project.
 Here it is:

 I used one of those small 170-point breadboards, cut down the middle lengthwise, to mount the ESP8266.because most of those boards are not breadboard friendly.
 The nice thing about all of those small breadboards that I have seen is that the back has a paper layer that you can peel off so you can stick the breadboard to something.
 In this case, it's stuck to the side of my water heater.
-Dupont jumper wires provide the I2C connection to the BME280 (not visible in this picture).
+Dupont jumper wires provide the I2C connection to the BME280 (that breakout board is not visible in this picture).

 My plans for this sensor include: